tidbyt/community/apps/f1results/README.md

 ![](f1_results_next.gif)

-Credit to @AmillionAir and @jvivona for the idea and providing the API
+Credit to @AmillionAir and @jvivona for the idea and providing a very handy API